At what age can I start driving?

 Do you use any teaching aids?

-To help pupils learn and understand the concept of driving, we have driving videos, manuals, and a Rota Pad in-car mechanical simulator to improve steering technique.
+To help pupils learn and understand the concept of driving, we have driving videos, manuals, and a Rota Pad in-car mechanical simulator to improve their steering technique.

 Can I have refresher lessons?